Plutonomicon/cardano-transaction-lib/doc/plutus-comparison.md

 # Comparing CTL and Plutus

-This document outlines the core differences between the APIs of CTL and Plutus code (particularly in the context of the Plutus Application Backend [PAB]).
+This document outlines the core differences between CTL and Plutus (particularly in the context of the Plutus Application Backend [PAB]).
 CTL is of course directly inspired by Plutus and PAB and we have attempted to preserve a high degree of similarity between the two APIs.
-In many cases, it should be possible to copy-paste existing code written for PAB deployments and adjust it for CTL fairly easily (accounting of course for syntactic differences between Haskell and Purescript).
+In many cases, it should be possible to copy-paste existing code written for PAB deployments and adjust it for CTL fairly easily (accounting of course for existing differences between Haskell and Purescript).
 Nevertheless, CTL and Plutus differ in several important ways, as outlined below.

-Note that differences between Haskell and Purescript, while also relevant to such a comparison, is beyond the scope of this document unless such differences have a direct bearing on divergences between the two APIs.
+Note that differences between Haskell and Purescript, while also relevant to such a comparison, is beyond the scope of this document unless such differences have a direct bearing on divergences between the two CTL and Plutus.

 **Table of Contents**